-If you are required to file Form IL-1065, you should register by calling our Central Registration Division at 217 785-3707.
-You may be able to register electronically.
-Visit our web site at tax.illinois.gov for more information.
+If you are required to file Form IL-1065, you should register with the Illinois Department of Revenue.
+You may register

+- online with MyTax Illinois, our free online account management program for taxpayers; or - by calling our Central Registration Division at 217 785-3707.

+Visit our website at tax.illinois.gov for more information.